Imoeka1/alx-low_level_programming/0x08-recursion/README.md

-function that writes square roots
+functions that counts prime numbers